Adam Oates: Playing style

-Honors
+Honours

 At the time of Oates' retirement, his 1,420 points were the 13th highest total in NHL history, and his 1,079 assists ranked 5th.
 He played in a total of five NHL All-Star Games and was a six-time finalist for the Lady Byng Memorial Trophy for sportsmanship and gentlemanly conduct on the ice (Oates has described himself as the Susan Lucci for the Lady Byng.)
 The Markham Waxers retired his jersey number 10 in 1999.
 In 2004 he was inducted into the RPI athletics hall of fame, and he was the first person to be enshrined on the RPI ring of honor in 2005.
 In 2016 Oates was inducted into the Etobicoke Sports Hall of Fame.
 In January 2017, Oates was part of the first group of players to be named one of the '100 Greatest NHL Players' in history by the National Hockey League.
 In 2024 Oates was inducted into the Ontario Junior Hockey league Hall of Fame.